NikolaiF90/F90SimpleShopSystem/README.md

 ## Installation
 * Download the latest release from the [releases](https://github.com/NikolaiF90/F90SimpleShop/releases) page.
-* Extract the zip file to your mission folder.
+* Extract F90SimpleShopSystem from the zip file to your mission folder.

 ## Usage
 * Open 3DEN Mission Editor.